 Anne Reeves, Owner of Elder Care Resources (www.youreldercareresources.com) and Lake George Assisted Living (www.lifeatlakegeorge.com)

-Drawing on these 2 articles and my professional experience spanning two decades, I have listed 3 tips I would highly recommend to older adults who are interested in incorporating exercise into their daily lives:
+Drawing on these 2 articles and my professional experience spanning two decades, I have listed 3 tips I would highly recommend to older adults who are beginning their future living community search:

 My name is Anne Reeves.
 I’m the owner of Elder Care Resources and Lake George Assisted Living in Columbia, Missouri.
 I have 25 years helping older adults and their families choosing what care services and living options are best for their needs.
 I believe in being an advocate for my clients and helping ensure they are living their best lives.
 Feel free to reach out or connect with me at email@example.com